HorizenOfficial/evm-documentation/docs/build.md

 The easiest way to deploy a dApp is to use **Docker**.
 The EON client will be running in a Dockerized container.
 See **[Node Client](/docs/build#node-client)** below.

-Horizen Labs provides two separate projects to enable:
+Horizen provides two separate projects to enable:

 * **SANDBOX:** creating a personal sandboxed blockchain
 * **TESTNET:** starting your EON node

 For using a **personal sandboxed blockchain**, there is no required configuration.
 A local and disposable sidechain will be created from scratch with the latest available version of EON.
 Check the **.env** file for the port you will use for RPC calls.

-Horizen Labs repositories are open source, including EON.
+Horizen repositories are open source, including EON.
 The code can be pulled from the GitHub repository and executed.
 However, this is not considered in the scope of the testnet documentation.

 **Note:** EON is considered a sample application of what can be built using our Sidechains-SDK, which is why you will find it in the same repository.